Course Title: Chemistry for Food and Life Science

 - Describe the kinetics of reactions and diffusion processes;

-- Extend the appreciation of fundamental principles of chemistry into areas of major importance for the life sciences.
+- Extend the appreciation of fundamental principles of chemistry into areas of major importance for the life and food sciences.

 The laboratory component will further develop your practical capabilities.
 You should be able to: